-- SHALLOTS: ¼ cup, chopped
+- SHALLOTS: chopped

-- WHITE WINE: ½ cup
+- WHITE WINE: we like chardonnay

-- GARLIC CLOVES: 4 whole cloves, chopped
+- GARLIC CLOVES: whole garlic cloves, chopped

-- RED PEPPER FLAKES: 2 teaspoons
+- RED PEPPER FLAKES: for added flavor

-- ITALIAN PARSLEY: ½ cup, chopped
+- ITALIAN PARSLEY: chopped

-- SALT AND PEPPER (to taste)
+- SALT AND PEPPER: (to taste)

 - Cook linguine per package directions.

-- Add olive oil, shallots and garlic.
+- Make Sauce: While pasta is cooking, start making the sauce in large sauté pan.
+Add olive oil, shallots and garlic.
 Cook over medium heat for 2 minutes.

-- Cook until clam shells open and then remove from heat and stir in Italian parsley and juice from 1 lemon.
+- Cook: Cook until clam shells open and then remove from heat and stir in Italian parsley and juice from 1 lemon.

 - FORGO THE WINE: While we love the depth of flavor white wine adds to this recipe, you can easily substitute extra clam juice or chicken broth.